TSEpic Race Rules and Procedures

 Epic Team Rules

-Team Category riders will not be required to ride together.
-Each Team Category rider may ride as little as zero stages and as many as seven stages.
+Team Category riders are not be required to ride together.
+Each Team Category rider may ride as little as one stage, or up to all of them.
 As long as someone on the team finishes each stage, the team can qualify for placement.
+If for some reason the team gets a DNF on a stage they may start on subsequent stages, but will no longer be scored as part of the race.

-The fastest team overall in the Team Category will receive free entries into the 2017 TSEpic.
+The fastest team overall in the Team Category will receive free entries into next year’s TSEpic.

 To keep costs as low as possible, team riders will not receive registration swag.
-These items can all be purchased separately.
+These items may be purchased separately.
 Team riders who do finish every stage will receive finisher’s prizes (as the solo riders do).

 The TSEpic is a backcountry race and is by no means lined with miles of course tape.
 Follow the arrows through the course by keeping your head up and being responsible for your own navigation—do not follow others blindly or assume others know the course, watch for the signs.
 Courses will be marked primarily with black arrows on a yellow background.
 Arrows will denote direction of travel and will signify danger (intersection or steep descent) when pointed downward.
 Blue arrows on a white background will be used to reinforce turns.
 Be sure to understand and follow the markings.
 Ride with your head up.